2015 Community Involvement Training Conference

 You can participate in the 2015 EPA Community Involvement Training Conference in numerous ways, including:

-- Present a poster or display an exhibit.
-Take advantage of these informal opportunities for sharing information about your community involvement and outreach projects and programs.
-Please visit the Posters and Exhibits page for more information.
+- Display an exhibit.
+Share information about your community involvement and outreach projects and programs by displaying an exhibit or a station in the Eco Café.
+Please visit the Eco Café and Exhibits page for more information.